stevenloe/old-theater/website/content/supports/sponsor.md

 <figure>
   <img
-    src="/images/volunteer/the_indianians.jpg"
+    src="/images/support/nunsense_crop.jpg"
-    alt="Drawing of The Old Theater by Betty Brown"
+    alt="Production of Nunsense at The Old Theater"
   />
   <figcaption class="italic">
-     Production of The Indianians at the Old Theater
+     Production of Nunsense at The Old Theater
   </figcaption>
 </figure>